Compendium solar spectrum formation: NLS+NLW: Avrett models

 Pandora is \href{https://www.cfa.harvard.edu/~avrett/pandora}{web-available} but documented only in many pages of coding requests and specifications (including Fortran variable names) to R.\,Loeser that reside in Avrett's CfA office.
-P.\,Heinzel holds copies in Ondrejov.} are all classic pinnacles of plane-parallel (1D) NLTE modeling (VALIIM of \citeads{1976ApJS...30....1V}, VALIIIC of \citeads{1981ApJS...45..635V}, MACKKL of \citetads{1986ApJ...306..284M}, FALC of \citeads{1993ApJ...406..319F} and ALC7 of \citetads{2008ApJS..175..229A} with an update in \citeads{2015ApJ...811...87A}).\footnote{VALIIIC now has \href{https://ui.adsabs.harvard.edu/abs/1981ApJS...45..635V/metrics} {2100$^+$ citations} at increasing rate.
+P.\,Heinzel holds copies in Ondrejov.}) are all classic pinnacles of plane-parallel (1D) NLTE modeling: VALIIM of \citetads{1976ApJS...30....1V}, the VALIII models, in particular quiet VALIIIC, of \citetads{1981ApJS...45..635V}, MACKKL of \citetads{1986ApJ...306..284M}, the FAL models, in particular quiet FALC, of \citetads{1993ApJ...406..319F} and quiet ALC7 of \citetads{2008ApJS..175..229A} with an update in \citetads{2015ApJ...811...87A}.\footnote{VALIIIC now has \href{https://ui.adsabs.harvard.edu/abs/1981ApJS...45..635V/metrics} {2100$^+$ citations} at increasing rate.
 Practical \linkpdfpage{https://robrutten.nl/rrweb/rjr-edu/exercises/ssb/ssb.pdf}{5}{SSB\,1} dissects the FALC stratifications with comparison to our own atmosphere which is transparent to sunlight by missing \Hmin\ treated in the continuum part of \href{https://robrutten.nl/rrweb/rjr-edu/lectures/rutten_ssi_lec.pdf}{SSI} and in practical \linkpdfpage{https://robrutten.nl/rrweb/rjr-edu/exercises/ssb/ssb.pdf}{13}{SSB\,2}.
-Practical \linkpdfpage{https://robrutten.nl/rrweb/rjr-edu/exercises/ssb/ssb.pdf}{22}{SSB\,3} makes you synthesize the \NaID\ lines from FALC assuming LTE and hence misrepresenting their cores.} Their strength is comprehensive inclusion of ultraviolet transitions.
+Practical \linkpdfpage{https://robrutten.nl/rrweb/rjr-edu/exercises/ssb/ssb.pdf}{22}{SSB\,3} makes you synthesize the \NaID\ lines from FALC assuming LTE and hence misrepresenting their cores.} Their strength is comprehensive inclusion of many ultraviolet transitions.
 A weakness is ignoring Wien nonlinearity in assigning observed intensities to averaged temperatures of inhomogeneities, the same mistake as in HOLMUL abundance determination rectified in the hydrodynamic Asplund revolution.